doganmehmet/plootra-dev/content/post/2023-02-05-matrices-and-portfolio-variance/index.en.md

 #### Matrix Definition

-Let\'s start by defining two matrices and one vector we will use throughout this section.
+Let's start by defining two matrices and one vector we will use throughout this section.

 <img src="https://cdn-images-1.medium.com/max/800/1*Cuh0hPFhMXhJVpVWiFFleQ.png" alt="Image by author" width="469"/>